kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson3_Using_APPLY.md

         END AS TeamPerformanceRating,
         CASE
-            WHEN subordinate_stats.TeamSize > 12 THEN 'Consider span of control reduction' WHEN subordinate_stats.TeamSize < 3 AND mgr.BaseSalary > 80000
+            WHEN subordinate_stats.TeamSize > 12 THEN 'Consider span of control reduction' WHEN subordinate_stats.TeamSize < 3 AND mgr.e.BaseSalary > 80000
                  THEN 'Evaluate management necessity'
             WHEN subordinate_stats.AvgSubordinateSalary < 40000
                  THEN 'Review team compensation structure'